Japanese Knotweed and the Law

 Your Legal Responsibilities

-In the UK, you’re not legally required to remove Japanese Knotweed from your land — but you are responsible for preventing it from spreading to neighbouring properties or public land.
-If it does, you may face:
+You’re not legally required to remove Japanese Knotweed — but you are responsible for keeping it from spreading.
+If it does, consequences may include:

 Relevant UK Laws